FusionCache/docs/docs/api-metrics.md

 # Query Metrics
 During development it is useful to record timings during query processing and these metrics are available in the response for most queries.

-Metrics allow us to see notable changes in latency during development and users as objects and indexes are stored.

 <br/>

-To receive metrics, set `"_metrics":true` in the query object - at the same level as the <RootClassName>, **not** inside the root class because not all queries have a root class name:
+To receive metrics, set `"_metrics":true` in the query object - at the same level as the root class name, **not** inside the root class because not all queries have a root class name.

-With this attribute set to true, an `_metrics` object is appended to the response - it is not a child of the `_RSP`, it is sibling a (example below).
+With this attribute true, a `_metrics` object is appended to the response - it is not a child of the `_RSP`, it is a sibling (example below).

 <br/>